mike-engel/gistcard/README.md

 # gistcard

-> Better gist previews on twitter and other open graph applications
+> Show better gist previews in twitter with a code snippet and a link to the gist

 `gistcard` is a better way to share gists (until github does this themselves 😉).
 It shows a snippet of the gist as a preview using [carbon](https://carbon.now.sh) and includes a link to the gist.